suhacker1/zotero-reorg/README.md

 # Zotero Library Reorganizer

-A mostly vibe-coded to create topic-based collections in your Zotero library and assign papers to them while preserving the original folder structure.
+A mostly vibe-coded tool to create topic-based collections in your Zotero library and assign papers to them while preserving the original folder structure.

 USE AT YOUR OWN RISK.